NIR Spectroscopy: How Near-Infrared Light Becomes a Usable Measurement

 Understanding NIR Calibration: The Foundation of Accurate Results

 When evaluating NIR for the first time, understanding how calibration models are built and validated should be part of your procurement process.
 Vendors can provide SECV and R² values on the specific parameters and matrices being measured.
-These numbers reveal more than any marketing sheet.
 A calibration with R² of 0.97 and SECV of 0.3% for soybean meal protein is meaningful.
 A calibration with R² of 0.85 on a narrow range of samples is not.
-Don't accept a vendor's summary slide — ask for the actual calibration statistics on your matrix.
+Do not accept a vendor's summary slide — ask for the actual calibration statistics on your matrix.
+SpectroScience's guide on why NIR calibration is essential and how it works covers what those numbers mean and how to evaluate them.

 Common Misunderstandings About NIR Accuracy

-A frequent point of confusion for operations managers evaluating NIR is equating spectral measurement with absolute chemical analysis.
-NIR doesn't directly measure chemistry.
+A frequent point of confusion for operations managers evaluating NIR spectroscopy is equating spectral measurement with absolute chemical analysis.
+NIR does not directly measure chemistry.
 It measures light absorption and uses a statistical model to predict chemistry based on correlation with reference data.
 That distinction matters in several practical ways.

 None of these limitations disqualify NIR as a primary analytical tool.
 They define the conditions under which it performs reliably.
 Understanding those conditions — and building operational procedures around them — is what separates labs that consistently get value from NIR from those that run into ongoing calibration frustrations.
-I've seen both.
-The difference usually isn't the instrument.
+The difference usually is not the instrument.

 Is NIR the Right Fit for Your Operation?

-For operations running more than 30 samples per day, measuring two or more parameters, and working with materials that have a reasonable amount of compositional variability, NIR will almost certainly pay for itself within the first year.
+For operations running more than 30 samples per day, measuring two or more parameters, and working with materials that have reasonable compositional variability, NIR spectroscopy will almost certainly pay for itself within the first year.
 The technology is mature, the instruments are reliable, and the calibrations for common food and feed matrices are well established.

-Where NIR isn't the right primary tool: trace mineral analysis, contaminant screening at very low detection limits, and applications where sample presentation is highly inconsistent.
-For those, wet chemistry or other analytical methods remain needed.
+Where NIR is not the right primary tool: trace mineral analysis, contaminant screening at very low detection limits, and applications where sample presentation is highly inconsistent.
+For those, wet chemistry or other analytical methods remain necessary.

 The practical takeaway: before your next instrument conversation, get the SECV and R² for your specific matrix and parameter range.
 That one number tells you more about whether NIR will work in your lab than anything else in the vendor's presentation.